Sinus Surgery & You: Making the Right Choices

 (1) Insertion of a sinus guide catheter into one nostril under endoscopic

-visualization to identify the blockage
+visualization to the blocked sinus opening

 (4) The surgeon gently inflates the balloon to “reshape” the nasal cavity and